edgamat/edgamat.github.io/_posts/2024/01/2024-01-21-Obey-The-Compiler.md

 <WarningsNotAsErrors>warningnumber1,warningnumber2</WarningsNotAsErrors>
 ```

-You can place whatever warning codes you want in the list and they will no longer be treaed as errors.
+You can place whatever warning codes you want in the list and they will no longer be treated as errors.

 Another way to accomplish the same goal for all projects in a solution is to use a `Directory.Build.props` file: